gregmarine/ByGregMarine.com/Folio/src/books/vitamin-g/i-dont-want-to.md

 ![A path through some trees](./img/i-dont-want-to.jpeg)

 > NEW PHRASING: Much of what we would like to do in life requires us to also do something we would rather not do.
-However, it becomes much easier to endure what we do not want to do knowing that it enables us to do what we really want with our life.
+However, it becomes much easier to endure what we do not want to do knowing that it enables us to do what we really want in our life.

 > I have found that in order to do the things we want to do, we must also do a lot of things we don’t want to do.
 But knowing we will get to do the things we want to do, it makes it easier and more enjoyable to do the things we don’t.